Juvenile idiopathic arthritis: Education and employment

-These adaptations may include requiring extra time to get between classes or during examinations, using specialised pens or switching to typing rather than handwriting, or minimising the load of heavy books or equipment to be carried in a child's school bag.
+Educational and vocational accommodations in those with JIA may include requiring extra time to get between classes or during examinations, using specialized pens or switching to typing rather than handwriting, or minimizing the load of heavy books or equipment to be carried in a child's school bag.
 The exact requirements will vary from child-to-child and will depend on the joints affected.
 In many instances, the child's treating team will be able to provide specific advice and information for teachers and coaches to smooth the transition back to school.
-This may take the form of an individualized plan outlining any extra measures that need to be taken at school, what to do in the case of unexpected events or medication administration during school hours.
-Importantly, JIA can be disruptive not just to the academic aspects of school.
-It is equally important to optimise school attendance so that the child can maintain friendships and keep up with opportunities to socialize with peers.